stoneliuCS/hangouts/README_DEV.md

   - Optional, not needed if developing under xcode.

 ### On development with Swift
-- Sometimes the source kit LSP does not register, it just means you need to buil the project.
+- Sometimes the source kit LSP does not register, it just means you need to build the project.
 (Only applies of development outside of xcode.)